stellar/supercluster/doc/measuring-transaction-throughput.md

 # Running maximum transaction per second test

 Supercluster provides two missions that measure the maximum number of Transactions Per Second (TPS) stellar-core can support under some set of parameters:
-* `SimulatePubnetTier1Perf` measures maximum TPS using exclusively classic payments
+* `MaxTPSClassic` measures maximum TPS using exclusively classic payments
 * `MaxTPSMixed` measures maximum TPS using a configurable mix of soroban invoke, soroban upload, and classic pay transactions.

 Other than the type of load generated, these two missions are identical.
 They both spin up a configurable network of stellar-core nodes, then measure the maximum TPS of the network using a binary search over a configurable range of TPS values.
 For each tested TPS value, the missions generate roughly 15 minutes of load, then check whether all nodes remained in sync for the duration of the test.
 If all nodes remained in sync, the missions consider the run successful and try again with a higher target TPS value.
 Otherwise, the missions consider the run a failure and retry with a lower target TPS value.